According to the World Bank, the production, processing and use of energy is responsible for 85% of greenhouse gas emissions in the Middle East.

 In Kuwait, the Avenues Cinema uses energy-efficient lighting to create a spectacular effect in the foyer, where colour-changing LEDS light the large columns.
 The aim is to excite filmgoers and generate a feeling of anticipation.

-Elsewhere in Kuwait, 12.8 million LEDs provide the light for 28 display screens at the Stock Exchange.
-Using LEDs in such an installation not only saves energy.
-The LEDs give off very little heat.
+Elsewhere in Kuwait, 12.8 million LED light bulbs provide the light for 28 display screens at the Stock Exchange.
+Using LED light bulbs in such an installation not only saves energy.
+The LED light bulbs give off very little heat.
 This means the air-conditioning system for the trading floor of the Stock Exchange can use a minimal amount of power.

 Energy saving in Dubai

 In Dubai, architectural lighting is a feature of many buildings.
-Within the past few years, Dubai architects and designers have consistently chosen energy-saving LEDs for the latest construction projects.
+Within the past few years, Dubai architects and designers have consistently chosen energy-saving LED light bulbs for the latest construction projects.

 For example, Dubai hosts the world’s largest shopping centre.
 Here you can find a number of LED lighting systems, including specially created fittings illuminating the fashion catwalk.
 And next door to the shopping centre is the Burj Dubai Lake Tower Hotel.
-The hotel foyer alone has 5,200 one-watt LEDs.
+The hotel foyer alone has 5,200 one-watt LED light bulbs.